Edoardo Costa: Career

-1980s - 2007: Early work
+1980s–2007: Early work

 After being spotted by a modelling scout, Costa began to work for the modelling agency, Why Not.
-The modelling agency was founded in 1976 and had managed many famous models, including Naomi Campbell.
+The modelling agency was founded in 1976 and has managed many famous models, including Naomi Campbell.
 Following his modelling career, Costa's first acting appearance came in 1988, when he featured in the film, Human Error.

-After appearing in Human Error, Costa featured in a number of US TV shows, including Baywatch, Arliss, and The Bold and the Beautiful.
-His appearances on American television coincided with various roles on Italian television series.
+After appearing in Human Error, Costa was featured in a number of US TV shows, including Baywatch, Arliss, and The Bold and the Beautiful.
+His appearances on American television coincided with various roles in Italian television series.
 This began in 1996, when he played the role of Lorenzo Macchia on the show Un posto al sole.
 Over the next decade, he spent a number of years working on various Italian TV shows.

 His first role in a major film came in 2007, when he played the villain's henchman in Live Free or Die Hard.

 In 2007, Costa took control of Beatrice International Models, which is considered within the fashion industry as a similar agency to Ford Models, Elite and Next with former models including Iman and Stephanie Seymour.
 The venture catapulted Costa into the international spotlight.
 The modeling agency also began a formal dialogue with the National Eating Disorders Association and its CEO, Dr. Lynne Grefe.
 The effort made it the first international modeling agency to work together with the association to spread awareness and positive prevention about the diseases that have plagued the industry for decades.
-In 2007, Costa also opened The Actor’s Academy Milano.
-Inspired by his experience studying acting in America, Costa began one of the first schools in Europe to exclusively recruit Lifetime Members of the Actor’s Studio—as well as teachers from other prestigious American acting schools including the Stella Adler Studio of Acting, the Beverly Hills Playhouse and the Lee Strasberg Theatre and Film Institute, all of whom specialized in method acting using the system created by Konstantin Stanislavski.
+In 2007, Costa also opened The Actor's Academy Milano.
+Inspired by his experience studying acting in America, Costa began one of the first schools in Europe to exclusively recruit Lifetime Members of the Actor's Studio—as well as teachers from other prestigious American acting schools including the Stella Adler Studio of Acting, the Beverly Hills Playhouse and the Lee Strasberg Theatre and Film Institute, all of whom specialized in method acting using the system created by Konstantin Stanislavski.
 The Actor's Academy Milano has hosted acclaimed actors such as Martin Landau and Mickey Rourke.